GDQuest/website/content/docs/godot-steering-ai-framework/how-to-install/_index.md

 At the time of writing, Godot doesn't have a package manager, that is to say, a tool to easily install and remove dependencies in a project.
 Here are some instructions and tips to get the framework into your project.

-In short, to get started, you only need to copy the `src/` directory and copy it into your project.
+In short, to get started, you can either copy the `addons/com.gdquest.godot-steering-ai-framework` directory and copy it into your project, or you can clone or submodule the files from [this repository](https://github.com/GDQuest/godot-steering-ai-framework-submodule).
+Keep your project organized and keep things in a directory!
 Once you open your project in Godot, the engine will automatically register all `GSAI*` classes and give you full auto-completion for them.

 ## First install ##

 To install the framework:

 1. Download the latest [GitHub release](https://github.com/GDQuest/godot-steering-ai-framework/releases).
-2. Copy the content of the `project/src/` directory.
+2. Copy the content of the `godot/addons/com.gdquest.godot-steering-ai-framework/` directory.
 3. Paste the files into your Godot project.

 We recommend to place the framework in a directory where you will store all your third-party libraries or dependencies.
 For example `res://src/libraries/godot_steering_framework/`.